 Other communication soft skills include active listening in conversations, storytelling to deliver messages in a compelling way, interacting with colleagues or customers in meetings, and being able to receive feedback.

 While problem-solving is an essential soft skill in life, problem-solving is essentially the reason that every one of us works.
 We are all problem solvers in our jobs and roles.

 Problem-solving is an example of a soft skill that everyone can and should improve.
-Training in analytical thinking and critical thinking can be applied in a vast array of situations, from how to perform a manufacturing process step more efficiently to finding the best program code for completing a task.
-Improved problem solving will give you the ability to understand a problem, come up with possible solutions, and take the initiative to implement them.
+Training in analytical thinking and critical thinking can be applied in a vast array of situations, from how to perform a manufacturing process step more efficiently to find the best program code for completing a task.
+Improved problem-solving will give you the ability to understand a problem, come up with possible solutions, and take the initiative to implement them.

 The soft skill of adaptability has always been important in life and business.
 But in the past few years, it has without question become more critical than ever before.

 One example of this soft skill is working remotely.
 From the early days of the COVID-19 pandemic, workers around the world were expected to adapt to new situations and working conditions, in some cases literally overnight.